Chromepet: Transportation links

-Chromepet is connected to the city of Chennai by public transportation services including the electric train service that was built during British rule.
-Chromepet is located on the Beach – Tambaram – Chengalpattu suburban railway network.
-See Chennai suburban railway.
+Chromepet railway station provides commuter rail connection to Chennai and Tambaram.

 Chromepet is 3 km away from Chennai Airport.
 The Pallavaram – Perungudi bypass road connects Chromepet with Adambakkam, Nanganallur, Madipakkam, Medavakkam, Velacheri and Perungudi.
 Chitlapakkam main road connects Chromepet with Selaiyur and East Tambaram.

 The Grand Southern Trunk Road (GST) that connects south Indian cities to Chennai passes through this township.

 The MIT Flyover connects Grand Southern Trunk Road (GST) with Hasthinapuram and Chitlapakkam.

 The Flyover (near Ponds company) connects Tiruneermalai on the west and Thoraipakkam 100 feet outer ring road with the GST.

 There is a bus stand in Hasthinapuram, a neighborhood on the eastern side of Chromepet Railway Station.
 Buses to Tambaram, Guduvanchery, T. Nagar, High Court, Chengalpet, Avadi, Pallavaram, Velachery, Vandalur, Pozhichalur, Broadway, etc. are available from Hasthinapuram.

 There is a bus stop in Grant Southern Trunk Road(GST).